K4M3RON/Personal-Site-Template/content/pages/info.md

           *   Keele University,

               Bsc: Computer Science, 1st class honours.
-              Dissertation on Machine Learning for Large Social Media Datasets
+              Dissertation on Machine Learning for Large Social Media Datasets.

           **2016-2018**

-          *   The Blackpool Sixth Form College -
+          *   The Blackpool Sixth Form College,

+              A-Levels: Computer Science, Physics and Mathematics.
+              Graduated with A-Levels in: Physics, Maths (A/AS) and Computer Science.

           **2011**